Trogz64/botboi/README.md

 ## config.json

-To get the bot working you must create a config.json file in root directory with your token.
+To create your own version of the bot you must create a config.json file in root directory with your token.
 Example:
 ```
 {
     "token" : "your token here"